 Whitstable is the family-orientated and fashionable seaside town – famous for its beach huts, Oyster Festival and quaint harbour.
 There is an eclectic and quirky mix of independent boutique shops and galleries, Whitstable Castle and an increasingly popular arts festival – the Whitstable Biennale.

 Whitstable is vibrant and interesting all-year round, its main attractions include the famed Oysters of Whitstable which have been a delicacy for over 2000 years, when the Romans discovered them and shipped the delicacy across Europe back to Rome.
-Once in abundance, the native Whitstable Oyster is a rare find, but a number of different species can be found and devoured in one of the many eateries dotted across the town, at back at the Hotel too.
+Once in abundance, the native Whitstable Oyster is a rare find, but a number of different species can be found and devoured in one of the many eateries dotted across the town.
 The Oyster remains an intrinsic part of the sea town’s character, celebrated every July at the Oyster Festival.

 Out and about